joshuanianji/um-detector/README.md

 8. Test everything out by running `python speech_to_text.py uh_1min_1.wav`.

 If you want to use `utils.py`, run `pip install PyAudio`, but you'll have to make sure you have [PortAudio](http://files.portaudio.com/download.html) installed as well; I just used `brew` since I'm on a mac.
+Also note that VSCode [does not record audio correctly without some weird setup](https://github.com/MicrosoftDocs/live-share/issues/3254), so you might have to use your computer's native terminal application.